naheim/rTutorials/manipulatedf.md

-# Working with R, including manipulating large data frames to aggreate and summarize data.
+# Working with R, including manipulating large data frames to aggregate, summarize, and visualize data.

 ## Table of contents